-Flying techniques are based upon one or more fundamental maneuvers of flight.
+All flying techniques are based upon one or more fundamental maneuvers of flight.
 In learning to fly, as in any process, you must master fundamentals before you can undertake the more advanced problems.
-Your ability to master these fundamentals in the primary flying curriculum will speed up your progress in mastering the more advanced maneuvers.
+Your ability to master these fundamentals in the primary flying curriculum will greatly speed up your progress in mastering the more advanced maneuvers.